16-Week Beginner Olympic Triathlon Training Plan

 For this reason, not many people have the time or energy to train for a full Ironman triathlon.
 This grueling endurance event involves 140.6 miles of self-propelled travel (a 2.4-mile swim, 112-mile bike, and 26.2-mile run).

-However, training for an Olympic distance triathlon is a much more feasible plan and achievable goal for most beginner triathletes.
+However, training for an Olympic distance triathlon is a much more feasible and achievable goal for most beginner triathletes.

 People swimming in an Olympic Triathlon.